 How to Buy TON via P2P on Bybit and OKX in 2026

-Step-by-step: buying TON for rubles via Bybit and OKX P2P in 2026 — payment methods, limits, 115-FZ risks, and how to avoid bank card blocks.
+Step-by-step: buying TON for rubles via Bybit and OKX P2P in 2026 — payment methods, limits, 115-FZ monitoring risks and why a bank may request documents.

 - Author